s-kust/python-backtesting-template/README.md

 You can follow me on [Twitter](https://x.com/kust1983) and connect with me on [LinkedIn](https://www.linkedin.com/in/kushchenko/).

 See also my repo devoted to [Anchored VWAPS](https://github.com/s-kust/anchored_vwaps).

+# Changelog

+*22.12.2024.*

+1. In the `run_fwd_return_analysis.py` file, the testing is now performed not for a single number of days, but for a specified range.
+2. The OHLC data must include the necessary derived columns to create features.
+Previously, the `TickersData` class handled it, but now this responsibility has been shifted to the functions that generate features.
+If a function cannot find the required derived columns, it should call other functions to add them.
+For an example, refer to the `/features/f_v1_basic.py` file.
+3. The long and complicated function `get_df_with_features` has been split into several smaller functions.